codeclimate/codeclimate-rubocop/config/contents/style/one_line_conditional.md

-TODO: Make configurable.
-Checks for uses of if/then/else/end on a single line.
+Checks for uses of if/then/else/end constructs on a single line.
+AlwaysCorrectToMultiline config option can be set to true to auto-convert all offenses to multi-line constructs.
+When AlwaysCorrectToMultiline is false (default case) the auto-correct will first try converting them to ternary operators.

 ### Example:
     # bad
-    if foo then boo else doo end
+    if foo then bar else baz end

+    # bad
-    unless foo then boo else goo end
+    unless foo then baz else bar end

     # good
-    foo ? boo : doo
+    foo ? bar : baz
-    boo if foo
-    if foo then boo end

     # good
+    bar if foo

+    # good
+    if foo then bar end

+    # good
     if foo
-      boo
+      bar
     else
-      doo
+      baz
     end